-February is the month of love.
-Or so commercial advertising tells us.
+February is the month of love (or so advertising tells us).

 It’s the month when we celebrate Valentine’s Day.
 A day to recognize that special person in your life.